LoganKaval/VSBAC/README.md

 A Very Simple Blooket Account Creator
 This is a Relitivly Small Project.
 It Was Created Because I Got Tired of Making Tons of Blooket Users.
+If You Add on this Project Please Add Your Name in the "credits.txt" file, but you do not have to for privacy reasons.